Mobile Hotspot Connected But No Internet?

 - Just click Start, type “troubleshooting” and click “view all” until you see “network adapter.”

 - Click it, and the process should walk you through the steps to get your device’s wireless connection working again.

-- You might need to reinstall drivers or specialized software, so have an alternate internet connection ready to help you download what you need while you troubleshoot.
+- You might need to reinstall drivers or specialized software, so you’ll probably want to have an alternate internet connection ready to support that.

 - If you have an alternate USB WiFi adapter, give that a shot.
 It could be that your built-in adapter is malfunctioning for some reason, and an alternate adapter will help you rule that out.